slalombuild/platform-engineering-toolkit/README.md

 Sure, go ahead and submit a PR.
 Some considerations when adding a tool -
 - Should it be in Standard and/or Full?
 - Tools should be added to all versions of the base OS.
-I.e. if it's added to `full-alpine-amd64`, it should also be added to `full-ubuntu-amd64`.
+I.e. if it's added to `full-alpine`, it should also be added to `full-ubuntu`.
 - If the tool significantly increases the image size, is it something we want in our toolkit, or something we'd run in a pipeline using an official image for the tool?
 - Standard is intended to be lightweight, mainly used in pipelines, and Full is intended for development environments